-Consolia ated
+Consoli idated

-2021 \$'000 2020 \$'000
+2022 \$'000 2021 \$'000

-Warranties 501 144
+Warranties 507 501

 Warranties

 The provision represents the estimated warranty claims in respect of products sold which are still under warranty at the reporting date.
 The provision is estimated based on historical warranty claim information, sales levels and any recent trends that may suggest future claims could differ from historical amounts.